anitaannamale/MBMA/README.md

 This option will run MBMA variant bu aligning reads against a reduced ResFinder database, using *bowtie2*, option *--strict*, *shared* counting method and provided *variant matrices* of ResFinder, for resistance genes identification and quantification.

 ## Code
-This code is written in Python
+This code is written in Python.
+Are preceded by * executable code.

 File | Description
 ---|---